 Pesto wasn’t something that was ever found in my fridge whilst growing up.
 I’m not sure why this was really.
 Perhaps my parents didn’t like it, or maybe they just never thought of buying it whilst out doing the weekly food shop.
 Whatever the reason was, it meant that until the age of about 13 I had never tried pesto.

 Chickpeas really are a fantastically versatile ingredient.
-I use chickpeas a fair amount, mainly in currys and stews and sometimes when attempting hummus, although I just cannot get that recipe right.
-It’s one I’m working on though.
-Despite knowing that chickpeas are a great ingredient, it wasn’t until today that I really came to appreciate the vast versatility of the humble chickpea.
+I use chickpeas a fair amount, mainly in currys and stews and sometimes when attempting hummus, attempting being the key word there.
+It’s one I’m working on.
+Despite knowing that chickpeas are a great ingredient, it wasn’t until today that I really came to appreciate the incredible versatility of the humble chickpea.

 Autumn has arrived.
 As the dark evenings roll in and the weather takes a drastic change for the worst, I just can’t help but love this season.
 Of course I love it when its hot and sunny outside, but for me the idea of spending my days off snuggled on the sofa in a onesie eating a large bowl of pasta and watching films is just as exciting.
 Call me boring, I don’t care.
 I LOVE autumn.